alvarobartt/serving-pytorch-models/README.md

 ### 2. Deploy TorchServe

-Once you create the MAR servable model, you just need to serve it.
+Once you create the MAR \ model, you just need to serve it.
 The serving process of a pre-trained PyTorch model as a MAR file, starts with the deployment of the TorchServe REST APIs, which are the Inference API, Management API and Metrics API, deployed by default on `localhost` (of if you prefer `127.0.0.1`) in the ports 8080, 8081 and 8082, respectively.
 While deploying TorchServe, you can also specify the directory where the MAR files